 Diagram of a CNN, which is a type of neural network primarily used for computer vision applications. (source)

-Although artificial neural networks (ANNs) are currently still considered cutting-edge, it’s not a new concept and was created in the earliest days of AI research.
+Although artificial neural networks (ANNs) are still considered cutting-edge, they aren’t a new concept and were created in the earliest days of AI research.
 Vaguely inspired by how neurons in the brain interact, ANNs are complex computing systems built on an abstraction of connected neural nodes.
 Deep learning works by processing data across its many-layered neural networks.
 The rise in big data and model development benefits greatly from deep learning.

 Deep learning provides a versatile toolbox that has attractive computational and optimization properties.
 Most other traditional machine learning algorithms have a narrower focus.
 Another interesting point is that the capacity (the amount of information it can internalize) scales almost seamlessly.
 Adding another layer or increasing the size of a layer is simple to encode.